Mechanical Assembly Technician

 The ideal candidate will have a general knowledge of engineering disciplines, have an awareness of tolerances and be competent with basic engineering measuring equipment.

-You will be doing intricate fine tolerance mechanical work and ideally have some form of machining experience, CNC or manual, to ensure some familiarity of the components you will be assembling using build kits of around various components per assembly.
+You will be doing Intricate fine tolerance mechanical work and ideally have some form of machining exp CNC or manual to ensure some familiarity of the components you will be assembling using build kits of around (Apply online only) components per assembly.

 Role and Responsibilities: